FundyPhytoPhys/prochlorococcus_o2/Code/Manuscript_O2.md

 @murphyPhotoinactivationPhotosystemII2017;
 @hakalaEvidenceRoleOxygenevolving2005].
-Repair of photoinactivated PSII relies on the removal of damaged PsbA [@mannInvolvementFtsHHomologue2000; @adamFtsHProteasesChloroplasts2005], followed by reassembly with newly synthesized PsbA [@nixonRecentAdvancesUnderstanding2010].
-Degradation of PsbA is a rate-limiting step in recovery from photoinhibition [@kanervoD1ProteinDegradation1993], mediated largely by a heterohexamer, termed in *Prochlorococcus* (FtsH1-FtsH2)~3~, a membrane-bound [@sacharzSubCellularLocation2015; @zakInitialStepsBiogenesis2001] metalloprotease [(Chiba et al., 2002) (Yoshioka-Nishimura and Yamamoto, 2014), @boehmSubunitOrganizationSynechocystis2012a;
+Repair of photoinactivated PSII relies on the removal of damaged PsbA [@mannInvolvementFtsHHomologue2000; @komendaExposedNTerminalTail2007], followed by reassembly with newly synthesized PsbA [@nixonRecentAdvancesUnderstanding2010].
+Degradation of PsbA is a rate-limiting step in recovery from photoinhibition [@kanervoD1ProteinDegradation1993], mediated largely by a heterohexamer, termed in *Prochlorococcus* (FtsH1-FtsH2)~3~, a membrane-bound metalloprotease [@chibaMembraneProteinDegradation2002; @boehmSubunitOrganizationSynechocystis2012a; @sacharzSubCellularLocation2015].
-@komendaExposedNTerminalTail2007].

-*Prochlorococcus* genomes encode 4 FtsH proteins, henceforth referred to as FtsH1-4, homologs to the characterized FtsH isoforms of the model freshwater cyanobacterium *Synechocystis* FtsH, and with presumably parallel functions (Table \@ref(tab:FtsHTable)).
-Upon a shift to higher light, HLI MED4 upregulates expression of FtsH1 and FtsH2 [@bonisteelStrainSpecificDifferences2018], homologs to the *Synechocystis* *slr*0228 and *slr*1604, implicated in PSII repair.
-In contrast, representative LLIV strain MIT9313 shows no induction of expression of these FtsH protease isoforms when shifted to high light, and thus has fewer of these FtsH hexamers serving each photosystem.
+*Prochlorococcus* genomes encode 4 FtsH proteins [@mannInvolvementFtsHHomologue2000; @adamFtsHProteasesChloroplasts2005], henceforth referred to as FtsH1-4, homologs to the characterized FtsH isoforms of the model freshwater cyanobacterium *Synechocystis* FtsH, and with presumably parallel functions (Table \@ref(tab:FtsHTable)).
+Upon a shift to higher light, HLI MED4 upregulates expression of FtsH1 and FtsH2 [@bonisteelStrainSpecificDifferences2018], homologs to the *Synechocystis* *slr*0228 and *slr*1604, implicated in PSII repair [@adamFtsHProteasesChloroplasts2005; @boehmSubunitOrganizationSynechocystis2012a].
+In contrast, representative LLIV strain MIT9313 shows no induction of expression of these FtsH protease isoforms when shifted to high light, and thus has fewer of these FtsH hexamers serving each photosystem [@bonisteelStrainSpecificDifferences2018].
-Transcript analysis demonstrates that MIT9313 expressed primarily FtsH3, homologous to *Synechocystis* *sll*1463, possibly involved in PSI biogenesis [@krynickaFtsH4ProteaseControls2022,
+Transcript analysis demonstrates that MIT9313 expressed primarily FtsH3, homologous to *Synechocystis* *sll*1463, possibly involved in PSI biogenesis [@mannInvolvementFtsHHomologue2000; @krynickaFtsH4ProteaseControls2022,
 @konikCyanobacterialFtsH4Protease2024].
 This FtsH expression did not increase in response to light stress in MIT9313 [@bonisteelStrainSpecificDifferences2018].
 Through adaptation to steady